Paul92/ADA_Project/index.md

 ![Wordcloud all](assets/wordcloud_all.png){: .center-image }

-Looking at the most common words in the dataset, we can observe the main topics of discussion in the politics at the time, such as health care or Barack Obama, as well as some features of the political speech, such as the prevalence of percents or years.
-Also, topics of interests for politics such as bill, vote or government are present amongst the most used words in this dataset.
+Looking at the most common words in the dataset, we can observe the main topics of discussion in politics at the time, such as health care or Barack Obama, as well as some features of the political speech, such as the prevalence of percentages or years.
+Also, topics of interest for politics such as bill, vote or government are present amongst the most used words in this dataset.

-Although the dataset has 6 levels of truth, we take a look at the language used in true and false statements in general, looking for differences in word usage.
+Although the dataset has 6 levels of truth, we take a look at the language used in true and false statements in general, looking for differences in words usage.

 ![Wordcloud false](assets/wordcloud_false.png){: .center-image }